 See more In-depth

-- Guidelines for using complementary and alternative methods.
-American Cancer Society. http://www.cancer.org/Treatment/TreatmentsandSideEffects/ComplementaryandAlternativeMedicine/guidelines-for-using-complementary-and-alternative-methods.
+- Complementary and alternative methods and cancer.
+American Cancer Society. https://www.cancer.org/treatment/treatments-and-side-effects/complementary-and-alternative-medicine/complementary-and-alternative-methods-and-cancer.html.
 Accessed Sept.
-15, 2014.
+10, 2017.